lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # IANA Considerations

-For the ASN.1 Module in {{sec-asn1}} of this document, IANA is requested to assign an object identifier (OID) for the module identifier (TBD1) with a Description of "id-mod-x509-slh-dsa-2024".
-The OID for the module should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
+For the ASN.1 module in {{sec-asn1}} of this document, IANA has assigned an object identifier (OID) for the module identifier (120) with a Description of "id-mod-x509-slh-dsa-2025".
+The OID for the module has been allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

 --- back